DmitriySkibinsky/Algorithms-and-computation-methods/source/nonliner_matrix.md

 ### Disadvantages of the Method

 - <b>Dependence on the Initial Guess</b>: If the initial guess is far from the true root, the method may not converge or may converge to an incorrect root.
-- <b>Singularity Issues<.b>: If the Jacobian matrix becomes singular (its determinant is zero), the method cannot proceed.
+- <b>Singularity Issues</b>: If the Jacobian matrix becomes singular (its determinant is zero), the method cannot proceed.
-- <b>Requires Derivative Calculation<.b>: The method requires computing and analyzing derivatives, which can be challenging for complex functions.
+- <b>Requires Derivative Calculation</b>: The method requires computing and analyzing derivatives, which can be challenging for complex functions.

 ### Applications of the Method
 The Newton-Raphson method is used in various fields, including engineering calculations, physics, optimization, and solving different nonlinear equations and systems.
 It is a powerful tool in numerical analysis and is often employed when a fast and efficient solution to nonlinear problems is required.